libretro/docs/docs/guides/netplay-faq.md

 ### Can I trade Pokémon via RetroArch Netplay?

-- Yes, it is.
-For now, the only two cores providing this possibility are gpSP (its emulates the GBA wireless adapter) and MelonDS DS (a MelonDS fork that lets you use GTS).
+- Yes.
+For now, the only two cores providing this functionality are gpSP (it emulates the GBA wireless adapter) and MelonDS DS (a MelonDS fork that lets you use GTS).

 ## Troubleshooting NetPlay